decentralized-identity/faq/docs/spec.md

 <details><summary>
 ⭐⭐ &nbsp;&nbsp; Who governs and maintains these "DID Methods"?
 How can I learn how a given method works?
 </summary><br>
+In short, there's a [list](https://w3c.github.io/did-spec-registries/#the-registration-process) of systems that are nicely specified how you can use them.

 All methods are expected to be maintainers of systems and infrastructure that are built on top of them.
 They are each specified by a published, registered,